christinespades/ildzium-engine/README.md

 ## Rendering Philosophy

 Ildzium prioritizes computational and artistic complexity over geometric or scene complexity.
 This means physics simulations, particle systems, procedural animation, post-processing effects, AI behavior, world simulation, and weather systems.
-These systems define your project’s complexity rather than the sheer number of objects rendered; there will be a focus on the off-screen "life" in your games, and in-built systems to regulate workload by ensuring there can never be too much processing happening, too much drawn to the screen, etc.
+These systems define your project’s complexity rather than the sheer number of objects rendered; there will be a focus on the off-screen "life" in your games.

 Rather than rendering large numbers of detailed objects (e.g., dense meshes, heavy lighting, decals), Ildzium focuses on: